Sam Barsh: Awards and nominations

 Barsh was a nominee for the 2021 GRAMMY Award for Best R&B Song for co-writing the Tiana Major9 feat.
 EarthGang single "Collide."

+He was nominated for the 2022 Grammy Award for Album of the Year for his work on Kanye West's Donda.
+Barsh co-wrote the Kanye West song Hurricane feat.
+The Weeknd and Lil Baby, which won the 2022 Grammy Award for Best Melodic Rap Performance.

+In 2024, Barsh was inducted into New Trier High School's Alumni Hall of Honor.

 He was the recipient of two 2015 BMI Awards, the US R&B Hip-Hop award and the London Pop Award.

 Barsh was a nominee for the Ashford and Simpson Songwriter Award at the 2014 Soul Train Awards.

 His composition Black Spiderman was Awarded a 2017 MTV Video Music award for "Best Fight Against the System."

 Barsh's work as a composer and keyboardist has received 3 additional GRAMMY Awards out of 9 nominations.